github/docs/content/billing/managing-billing-for-your-products/managing-billing-for-github-copilot/about-billing-for-github-copilot.md

 ## {% data variables.product.prodname_copilot %} as an individual

-Subscriptions to {% data variables.product.prodname_copilot_for_individuals %} are available on a monthly or yearly cycle, for either {% data variables.copilot.cfi_price_per_month %} per calendar month or {% data variables.copilot.cfi_price_per_year %} per year.
+Subscriptions to {% data variables.product.prodname_copilot_pro %} are available on a monthly or yearly cycle, for either {% data variables.copilot.cfi_price_per_month %} per calendar month or {% data variables.copilot.cfi_price_per_year %} per year.
 For more information, see [AUTOTITLE](/copilot/managing-copilot/managing-copilot-as-an-individual-subscriber/managing-your-copilot-subscription/about-billing-for-github-copilot-individual).

 > [!NOTE] {% data reusables.copilot.copilot-one-account %}

+If you want to try {% data variables.product.prodname_copilot_short %} before subscribing, you can use {% data variables.product.prodname_copilot_free %} for a limited experience.
+See [AUTOTITLE](/copilot/managing-copilot/managing-copilot-as-an-individual-subscriber/about-github-copilot-free).

 ## Further reading